 Watershed Restoration Specialist

-Founded by the recent merger of four conservation organizations, Midcoast Conservancy’s mission is to support and promote healthy lands, waters, wildlife and people in Midcoast Maine through conservation, outdoor adventure, and learning.
+Since 2016, five conservation organizations have merged to create Midcoast Conservancy.
+Our mission is to support and promote healthy lands, waters, wildlife and people in Midcoast Maine through conservation, outdoor adventure, and learning.
 Our focus includes the watersheds of Damariscotta Lake, Medomak River, and Sheepscot River.

 Position: Watershed Restoration Specialist

-With funding provided by Atlantic Salmon Federation and The Nature Conservancy, Midcoast Conservancy is seeking a ‘Watershed Restoration Specialist’ to manage three fish passage projects on the Sheepscot River, Lincoln County, Maine.
-This is a two-year position with potential for renewal.
-It will be based at Midcoast Conservancy in Wiscasset, with approximately 1day/week at Atlantic Salmon Federation’s Brunswick Office.
+With funding provided by Atlantic Salmon Federation and The Nature Conservancy, Midcoast Conservancy is seeking a ‘Watershed Restoration Specialist’ to manage fish passage projects primarily on the Sheepscot River, Lincoln County, Maine.
+This is an 18 – 24 month position with potential for renewal.
+It will be based at Midcoast Conservancy in Edgecomb, with approximately 1 day/week at Atlantic Salmon Federation’s Brunswick Office.

-The Watershed Restoration Specialist will primarily manage the implementation of three fish passage projects in the Sheepscot River including the completion of work at Coopers Mills and Head Tide Dams, and planning for Branch Mill Dam, at the Head Tide Dam (pending voter approval in March).
+The Watershed Restoration Specialist will primarily manage the implementation of fish passage projects in the Sheepscot River including the completion of work at Coopers Mills and Head Tide Dams, and planning for Branch Mill Dam repair and fish-way construction.
 S/he will also develop new projects identified as high priorities for fish passage and instream habitat improvements by working with a diverse set of private and public stakeholders.

 Responsibilities and Scope

-• Work with local, state, and federal permitting authorities to secure and comply with all required project permits.
+- Work with local, state, and federal permitting authorities to secure and comply with all required project

-• Be a visible and respected presence in the watershed.
+- Be a visible and respected presence in the

-• Financial responsibilities will include managing a budget to complete projects, negotiating and contracting with vendors, and assisting with budget development.
+- Financial responsibilities will include managing a budget to complete projects, negotiating and contracting with vendors, and assisting with budget

-• Gain cooperation from outside parties to accomplish program goals.
+- Gain cooperation from outside parties to accomplish program

-• Be a regular presence at stakeholder meetings that can occur days, nights, and weekends.
-May work in variable weather conditions, at remote locations, on difficult and hazardous terrain and under physically demanding circumstances.
+- Be a regular presence at stakeholder meetings that can occur days, nights, and weekends.
+May work in variable weather conditions, at remote locations, on difficult and hazardous terrain and under physically demanding

-• BA/BS degree and 5 years’ experience in natural resource management or equivalent combination of education and experience.
+- BA/BS degree and 5 years’ experience in natural resource management or equivalent combination of education and

-• Experience in the management and details of constructed habitat restoration projects.
+- Experience in the management and details of constructed habitat restoration

-• Experience and/or course work in ecology, management, and restoration of freshwater ecosystems.
+- Experience and/or course work in ecology, management, and restoration of freshwater

-• Experience communicating effectively with a diversity of partners in government, non-profit and business organizations and with the general public.
+- Experience communicating effectively with a diversity of partners in government, non- profit and business organizations and with the general

-• Experience coordinating multiple projects with several variables, setting realistic deadlines, managing timeframes and completing tasks.
+- Experience coordinating multiple projects with several variables, setting realistic deadlines, managing timeframes and completing

 Preferred Knowledge, Skills, and Experience

-• Bachelor’s degree in science-related or natural resource management-related field and 5-7 years’ experience, or equivalent combination.
-Graduate degree preferred.
+- Bachelor’s degree in science-related or natural resource management-related field and 5-7 years’ experience, or equivalent combination.
+Graduate degree

-• Experience in working with engineers and construction firms.
+- Experience in working with engineers and construction

-• The ability to be innovative, flexible, and empathetic; and a strong desire to do what it takes to get the job done.
+- The ability to be innovative, flexible, and empathetic; and a strong desire to do what it takes to get the job

-• Excellent communication skills via written, spoken and graphical means and ability to explain conservation practices to technical and non-technical audiences.
+- Excellent communication skills via written, spoken and graphical means and ability to explain conservation practices to technical and non-technical

-• Exceptional track record in developing successful relationships with diverse and sometimes challenging local stakeholders.
+- Exceptional track record in developing successful relationships with diverse and sometimes challenging local

-• Demonstrated ability to effectively understand and address local community needs.
+- Demonstrated ability to effectively understand and address local community